Linuxfabrik/monitoring-plugins/mailq/README.md

 # Overview

-We recommend to run this check every minute.
+We recommend to run this check every 5 minutes.

 # Installation and Usage

-Requirements:
-* Python2 module `psutil`

 ```bash
 ./0-example --help